muratk5n/thirdwave/en/README.md

-The oscillations for natgas indicates to me its consumption is much more sensitive / responsive to demand, is depended on more, looks seasonal meaning NG is probably the primary method for heating.
+The oscillations for natgas indicates to me its consumption is much more sensitive / responsive to demand, is depended on more, looks seasonal so NG is probably the primary method for heating.
 NG is the king to unseat.
-Or utilize, with blue H2.
+Or utilize, with blue H2, it's fine.

 Nuclear use has been flat; if nuke plants were doubled it still would not reach natgas levels.